Quantum Secret Sharing Rates: Coding Definitions

 Our model relies on the notion of a \textit{compound quantum channel}, which describes communication over an unknown channel, taken from a family of possible channels.
 We extend and adapt the results and definitions from Bjelaković \textit{et al.}~\cite{bjelakovic2008quantum} to the context of a QSS scheme.

-In this section, we provide the definitions for the quantum capacity and the entanglement-generation capacity with an informed decoder.
+In this section, we provide the definitions for the quantum capacity and the entanglement-generation capacity with an informed decoder (see Remark~\ref{Remark:CSIR} below).
 In the following section, we prove that these two quantities are equal, which leads us to our main theorem.